Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

-SC3 and Seurat are considered the most favorable and widely used single-cell clustering methods \cite{duo2018systematic, stuart2019comprehensive, kiselev2017sc3}.
-In particular, SC3 performs hierarchical clustering on a consensus matrix constructed by repeated K-Means Clustering on different partitions of the Laplacian eigenvectors, and Seurat maximizes the modularity in a KNN data graph using Louvain.
+SC3 and Seurat are considered popular and widely used single-cell clustering methods \cite{duo2018systematic, stuart2019comprehensive, kiselev2017sc3}.
+In particular, SC3 performs hierarchical clustering on a consensus matrix constructed by repeated K-means clustering on different partitions of the Laplacian eigenvectors, and Seurat maximizes the modularity in a KNN data graph using Leiden.
 We compared the performance of Forest Fire Clustering with SC3 and Seurat on simulated scRNA-seq data.
-Using the Splatter package in R, two types of simulated data were generated for benchmarking \cite{zappia2017splatter}.
-Group-level simulations generate a mixture of cell populations, and path-level simulations generate stem cells along paths of differentiation.
-20 datasets were simulated for each type.
+Using the Splatter package in R \cite{zappia2017splatter}, we generated two types of simulated data for benchmarking: a mixture of discrete cell populations ($n=20$ datasets) and continuous stem cells along paths of differentiation ($n=20$ datasets).

-For group-level simulations (Fig~\ref{fig4}a), the results show that Forest Fire Clustering outperforms SC3 in ARI and Purity Scores (Signed-rank Wilcoxon $p=9.5 \times 10^{-7}$).
-Additionally, Forest Fire Clustering outperforms Seurat in ARI (Signed-rank Wilcoxon test $p=7.7 \times 10^{-5}$) but has no statistically significant difference in Purity Score, indicating that both Forest Fire Clustering and Seurat can generate homogenous clusters yet Forest Fire Clustering is better at correctly discovering the intrinsic number of cell types and sub-communities.
-Further, Forest Fire Clustering also outperforms SC3 and Seurat in runtime with an average of 30 seconds compared to 12 minutes and 1 minute, respectively.
+For simulated discrete cell types (Fig~\ref{fig4}a), Forest Fire Clustering outperformed SC3 in terms of ARI and purity scores (Wilcoxon signed-rank $p=9.5 \times 10^{-7}$).
+Forest Fire Clustering also outperformed Seurat in ARI (Wilcoxon signed-rank $p=7.7 \times 10^{-5}$) but showed no statistically significant difference in purity score.
+We observed a similar performance in ARI and purity score for continuous cell types (Fig~\ref{fig4}b).
+This indicates that both Forest Fire Clustering and Seurat can generate homogenous clusters, yet Forest Fire Clustering is better at correctly discovering the intrinsic number of cell types and subcommunities.
+Further, Forest Fire Clustering outperformed SC3 and Seurat in runtime with an average of $\SI{80}{\milli\second}$ compared to $\SI{12}{\minute}$ and $\SI{1}{\second}$, respectively (Fig~\ref{fig4}c).